leanjscom/pubsub/README.md

 npm install --save leanjscom/pubsub
 ```

-2. Create a file in the parent project called `pubsub/topics.yaml` that contains a list of topics, in the following format:
+2. Create a file in the parent project called, for example, `pubsub/topics.yaml` that contains a list of topics, in the following format:

 ```
 topics: